 Welcome to Andros

-Andros, the second-largest island of the Cyclades, has a long and proud seafaring tradition and, conversely, is a walker’s paradise.
+The second-largest island of the Cyclades, Andros has a long and proud seafaring tradition and, conversely, is a walker’s paradise.
 Its wild mountains are cleaved by fecund valleys with bubbling streams and ancient stone mills.
 A lush island, springs tend to be a feature of each village, and waterfalls cascade down hillsides most of the year.
 It’s worth renting a car to get out to the footpaths, many of them stepped and cobbled, which will lead you through majestic landscapes and among wildflowers and archaeological remnants.
-The handsome main town of Hora, also known as Andros, is a shipowners’ enclave packed with neoclassical mansions.
+The handsome main town of Hora, also known as Andros, is a wealthy shipowners’ enclave packed with neoclassical mansions.